rspamd/rspamd/doc/markdown/configuration/settings.md

 So each setting has the following attributes:

 - `name` - section name that identify this specific setting (e.g. `some_users`)
-- `priority` - 0 or 1, 0 is higher priority than 1 and is matched first (default priority is 1)
+- `priority` - high or low, high priority rules are matched first (default priority is low)
 - `match list` - list of rules when this rule matches:
 	+ `from` - match SMTP from
 	+ `rcpt` - match RCPT